btotharye/serpentbot/README.md

 A [Rasa](https://rasa.com/) chatbot for managing snake availability and answering basic questions about inventory, etc.

 ## Pre Reqs

+`pip install -r requirements.txt`

 You will need to install rasa x via `pip install rasa-x --extra-index-url https://pypi.rasa.com/simple`

+## Train Bot
+After running the commands above then you should be able to do

+`rasa train` - To train the new model for the bot.

 ## Running Bot

+You have 2 options you can use the `rasa shell` command to test the bot from the cli or follow the steps below to use Rasa X to have a GUI to interact with it.

 Ensure you are in the `serpentbot` folder for all the below steps.